-When a city’s skyline is peppered with construction cranes and high-rise apartment buildings, most people view that metro area as one that’s booming, because a lot of money obviously is being poured into its economy.
+When a city’s skyline is peppered with construction cranes and high-rise apartment buildings, you’ll most likely view that metro area as one that’s booming, because a lot of money obviously is being poured into its economy.
 But is that area also one in which it’s wise to invest in real estate property?
-What’s the economic state like?
+What’s its economic state like?

-Pinkerton also offers a portfolio tip by telling investors how they can borrow money from their life insurance policies to buy income properties or make repairs.
+Pinkerton also offers a portfolio tip by telling you as an investor how you can borrow money from a life insurance policy to buy income properties or make repairs.

 First, About Those Cranes That Can Dominate a City’s Skyline